“Bridging the gap between Crypto Muggles and Degen Wizards”

 Technically speaking, any and all protocols able to connect to Uniswap or any other Uniswap fork should have no reason not to be able to integrate with Supreme.
 Supreme will be offering everything that Uniswap and Sushiswap have to offer and even more.
 To start, Supreme will be offering ERC-20 support in the very near future which is something neither Uniswap or Sushiswap offers.
 In the future, Supreme will support inter-blockchain communications, in an effort to provide liquidity provision across multiple blockchains.

 We also have a mobile app in the works which will include the following features:

 - Options and other DeFi products (some will be designed by the team but mostly via APIs/products from various protocols)

 - Voting for on-chain Governance

-As great as the fair distribution model is (no VCs, no pre-mine, no advisors), we believe that it still fails in providing a sustainable model until a project hits its BEP as a business.
-It’s all 0 sums and we believe that both the team and other contributors must have added protections and incentives to keep going when the going gets rough.
+As great as the fair distribution model is (no VCs, no pre-mine, no advisors), we believe that it still fails in providing a sustainable model until a project hits their BEP as a business.
+It’s all 0 sum and we believe that both the team and other contributors must have added protections and incentives to keep going when the going gets rough.
 Like our predecessors before us, we will be implementing a dev pool (which will be governed via community governance after governance implementation).
-10% of all rewards will be collected, 9% distributed into the dev pool, and 1% used to swap out into yUSD as a cash reserve in case of any future emergencies.
+10% of all rewards will be collected, 9% distributed into the dev pool and 1% used to swap out into yUSD as a cash reserve in case of any future emergencies.
 We have chosen to completely disclose all token distributions transparently, and for all reserves, including team supply, advisory supply, and any tokens owned by the project and it’s members, to be fully disclosed, including wallet addresses.